Anthropic

 Organizational structure: the lab is structured in a way that enables it to prioritize safety in key decisions, legally and practically.

-• The lab and its leadership have a mandate for safety and benefit-sharing and have no legal duty to create shareholder value.
+• The lab and its leadership have a mandate for safety and benefit-sharing and have no overriding legal duty to create shareholder value.
 Score: Yes.
 Anthropic is a public-benefit corporation.
 Its mission is to “responsibly develop and maintain advanced AI for the long-term benefit of humanity.”
 Its Long-Term Benefit Trust has the same mandate.

 • There is a board that can effectively oversee the lab, and it is independent: